 When you’re working in agile, you get the kind of mastery that other companies only dream of in a fraction of the time.
 Because you’ve mapped out your entire timeline, you won’t be stuck on something for months without having the entire team working to solve it.

-When you have a great scrum master running your Agile program, you can have great discipline which will make your whole team work faster.
+When you have a great scrum master running your Agile program, you can have great discipline, which will make your whole team work faster.
 Each member of your team will have a better understanding of what it takes to complete the work that their coworkers are doing.
-Even if they know they couldn’t do the work themselves, they can imagine what it takes and will have a broader understanding of everyone’s challenges.
+Even if they know they can’t do the work themselves, they can imagine what it takes and will have a broader understanding of everyone’s challenges.

 The most important thing to remember is to lead by example.
 If you’re the supervisor, scrum master, or manager, you need to know the ins and outs of everyone’s job.
 The better you listen and try to understand, the better you can advise each member of your team to move as efficiently as possible.